February 28, 2020

 A learning objective is used to guide one’s learning path.
 They are normally narrow and precise statements and outline what an individual should be able to do after completing their learning.

-A learning platform refers to the medium through which leaners progress through their training.
+A learning platform refers to the medium through which learners progress through their training.
 Learning platforms vary greatly and an example of one is EdApp’s microlearning LMS.

 A learning strategy refers to the definition of goals for a learning program, followed by a logical explanation of how those goals will be achieved.
 In eLearning, learning strategies are essential to devise an effective corporate e learning solution in various industries.

 Learning theories are used to explain different ways of learning, often revolving around singular topics.
 Examples of these are behaviorism, cognitivism, constructivism, humanism, and connectivism.